andreeachetan/manual_testing_portofolio/Final Project/Readme.md

 - Initial project risks were detected and mitigated
 - Test tools are ready to use
 - Test data is available and validated for correctness
+- Test environment is available and ready to use

 ### 1.1.3 Exit criteria defined